magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (test :namespaces '#{modern-cljs.shopping.validators-test}))))
 ```

+> NOTE 1: the `-t` default value is now `#{"test/cljc" "test/clj"
+> "test/cljs"}`.
+This is because even if none of those directories
+> exists or contains any testing namespace, the internal `set-env!`
+> function does not complain.

 Note how we used the DSL to define the same `-t` option of the
-`add-source-paths` task, with just a different description.
-Moreover,
+`add-source-paths` task.
+It only has a different
-we used the `let` and the `or` forms to give it a default value and
+description.
+Moreover, we used the `let` and the `or` forms to give it
-finally passed the evaluated value in the internal call to
+a default value and finally passed the evaluated argument to the
-`add-source-paths`.
-This is an idiomatic way to use task options.
+internal `add-source-paths` call.
+This is an idiomatic way to use task
+options.

 Before starting the newly updated `tdd` task, let see its help